 Ways to Obtain an Audit

 There are a few different ways an audit/review of a political subdivision can be obtained.
-North Dakota Century Code (NDCC) 54-10-15 states that audits/reviews of political subdivisions can be ordered by the governor or the Legislative Audit and Fiscal Review Committee, upon petition, or upon request of the state court administrator.
+North Dakota Century Code (NDCC) 54-10-15 states that audits/reviews of political subdivisions can be ordered by the Legislative Audit and Fiscal Review Committee, upon petition, or upon request by the governor or by the state court administrator.
 If any of these audits/reviews are performed, they are paid for by the political subdivision being audited.

 Steps to Complete a Petition Audit